Hearts Get 'Younger,' Even At Middle Age, With Exercise

 "We took these 50-year-old hearts and turned the clock back to 30- or 35-year-old hearts," says Levine.
 Their hearts processed oxygen more efficiently and were notably less stiff.

-"And the reason they got so much stronger and fitter," he says, "was because their hearts could now fill a lot better, and pump a lot more blood during exercise."
+"And the reason they got so much stronger and fitter," he says, "was because their hearts could now fill a lot better and pump a lot more blood during exercise."

 The hearts of those engaged in less intense routines didn't change, he says.